Murder of Sonia Rescalvo Zafra

 Sonia Rescalvo Zafra (/es/; 1946 – 6 October 1991) was a Spanish trans woman who was murdered by a group of neo-Nazis in the Parc de la Ciutadella in Barcelona on 6 October 1991.
 Her murder is notable for being the first known case in Spain of a person being murdered for being transgender.

 Background

-Rescalvo was born in Cuenca, Spain in 1946 to parents Leopoldo Rescalvo and Dolores Zafra.
+Sonia was born in Cuenca, Spain in 1946 to parents Leopoldo Rescalvo and Dolores Zafra.
 She moved to Barcelona at the age of 16 and began working as a showgirl in theatres on the Avinguda del Paral·lel.
 Later in life, she fell on hard times and became homeless and addicted to drugs, turning to sex work to survive.